bhlee1020/CassiopeiaProcessor_2023_04_18/README.md

 - Authored by Brandon Lee

 ## Description
-Program used to process Cassiopea Jellyfish Recordings.
+Software developed and used by the Harland Lab at UC Berkeley to process Cassiopeia jellyfish recordings.

 <!--- ## Table of Contents --->